 CAPA is the most important tool quality control staff have.
 With this being the case, over-utilizing CAPAs can occur when quality control staff become too CAPA happy, meaning they’re too quick to initiate a CAPA for any and every issue found.
 Remember that though CAPA is effective, it’s best suited for defects that reveal potential systemic flaws.

 QC vs. QA vs. QMS: How they differ and intersect

-QC, QA, and QMS: three Q terms that are easy to mix up.
+QC (quality control), QA (quality assurance), and QMS (quality management system): three Q terms that are easy to mix up.
 Part of the confusion between these terms is due to how and where they intersect.
 If you keep a few things in mind, however, you can maintain clarity and use the terms correctly.

 Both QC and QA are carried out in various quality management system (QMS) processes, but your QMS processes involve more than just the functions of quality control and quality assurance.